Jcal516/EC327FinalRepo/README.md

     3. Build the gradle app <br />
     4. Connect to an Android emulator <br />

-Make sure you give the app all the permissions it asks for, to access all the features!
+Make sure you give the app all the permissions it asks for to access all features!

-Authors: Jason Calalang, Sunni Lin, Eliott Dinfotan, Ismail Sufi, Aryan Gupta<br />
+Developers: Jason Calalang, Sunni Lin, Eliott Dinfotan, Ismail Sufi, Aryan Gupta<br />
 EC327 BU Software Engineering 2022 Spring